0belous/A2-Legacy-Launcher/README.md

 ## How does it work?
 Rebuilding the APK with debugging enabled gives permission to access the game files without root. <br>
-From there we can place an Engine.ini which overrides the games file letting us bypass authentication and load straight into the map without connecting to any servers.
+From there we can place an Engine.ini which overrides the games file letting us load straight into the map without connecting to any servers.